James Delingpole: Anthropogenic global warming

 In a November 2009 Telegraph blog post titled "Climategate: The Final Nail in the Coffin of 'Anthropogenic Global Warming'?", Delingpole popularised the term "Climategate" referring to the Climatic Research Unit email controversy.
 He also said that he does not have a science degree, but is "a believer in empiricism and not spending taxpayers' money on a problem that may well not exist."
-In May 2010 he gave a 15-minute talk to The Heartland Institute's conference, and said that it reused a term he had seen in a follow-up comment to the Watts Up With That? blog.
+In May 2010, he gave a 15-minute talk to The Heartland Institute's conference and said that it reused a term he had seen in a follow-up comment to the Watts Up With That? blog.
 He quipped that "Climategate" was "the story that would change my life and, quite possibly, save Western civilisation from the greatest threat it has ever known".

 Subsequent investigations have cleared the scientists involved of any wrongdoing.

-At various times, Delingpole has said he does not dispute that global warming has occurred, but doubts the extent to which it is man-made ("anthropogenic") or catastrophic.
+At various times Delingpole has said that he does not dispute that global warming has occurred, but doubts the extent to which it is man-made ("anthropogenic") or catastrophic.

-In the BBC Horizon documentary, "Science under Attack", broadcast in January 2011, Paul Nurse interviewed scientists and examples of those disputing their work.
+In the BBC Horizon documentary "Science under Attack", broadcast in January 2011, Paul Nurse interviewed scientists and examples of those disputing their work.
 Delingpole dismissed the scientific consensus on global warming and scientific consensus in general, saying science has never been about consensus.
 When Nurse posed an analogy with a patient dismissing the consensus of an oncology team and choosing their own treatment, Delingpole resented the comparison with quackery.
 The programme also interviewed a man who takes yogurt to treat HIV.
 In response to Nurse's question as to whether he read peer reviewed papers, Delingpole maintained that as a journalist "it is not my job" to read these, as he simply had neither the time nor the expertise, but instead read internet posts and was "an interpreter of interpretations".
 In the Routledge Handbook of Environmental Journalism, this is described as showing Delingpole "detached from reality".